Mass shooters exploited gun laws, loopholes before carnage

 SANTA FE, TEXAS: MAY.
 18, 2018.
 10 DEAD.

 Dimitrios Pagourtzis, a 17-year-old student, used a shotgun and a .38-caliber handgun that his father purchased legally and stored in a closet at their home, authorities said.
-It wasn’t clear if his father knew he’d taken the guns.
 Prior to the attack, Pagourtzis posted a photo on social media of a T-shirt with the phrase “Born to Kill” and had writings indicating he planned to attack his high school.
 A judge sent him to a mental health facility after ruling he was incompetent to stand trial.

 PARKLAND, FLORIDA: FEB.
 14, 2018.
 17 DEAD.